equillibrium/Telegram/README.md

 6. Use Send-TLGMessage script with the parameters that you've got above:
 Install-Script -Name "Send-TLGMessage" -Force
 # Script parameters
 Text - enter text to send.
-This Value can be piped from another command, like
+This Value can be piped from another command, like:

 ```(gwmi win32_computersystemproduct).IdentifyingNumber | Send-TLGMessage -RecieverID ID -BotToken TOKEN ```